Bathurst Mount Panorama

 Winding its way up and down a hillside, the circuit has been enchanting racing fans since the 1930s and remains one of the most challenging circuits in world motorsport.
 Winning here, whatever the category, is major accolade for any racing driver.

-It owes its existance to the pioneering vision of one man, Bathurst Mayor Martin Griffin.
+The circuit owes its existence to the pioneering vision of one man, Bathurst Mayor Martin Griffin.
 Enthused by racing at the Vale and Peel circuits, which used public roads in and around the city during the 1930s, Griffin hatched plans for a new course.
 This would feature fast straights, hairpin bends and plunging elevation changes in order to challenge man and machine to the full.

 With the depression in full force, gaining funding for such an enterprise was never going to be easy, so Griffin attracted Federal monies aimed at relieving unemployment via the ruse of creating a scenic road for tourists.
 He ensured that engineers built each corner just a little wider than on the plans...
 The Mount Panorama Scenic Drive was officially opened on 17 March, 1938.